Die Wannseekonferenz (2022 film)

 Die Wannseekonferenz, international title The Conference, is a German TV docudrama, first aired January 24, 2022 by the ZDF broadcaster, about the Wannsee Conference held in Berlin-Wannsee in 1942 to organise the extermination of the Jews.

 Background

 Director Matti Geschonneck shows a reenactment of the real Wannsee Conference held January 20, 1942, based on a script by Magnus Vattrodt.
-German Nazi officials meet midst the Second World War to determine the so-called “Final Solution to the Jewish Question”.
+German Nazi officials meet amidst the Second World War to determine the so-called “Final Solution to the Jewish Question”.
 It is not the beginning of the Shoah but it is a meeting to coordinate various government branches for carrying out the destruction of Jews.

 The villa Am Großen Wannsee 56–58, where the Wannsee Conference was held, is now a memorial and museum.